 In general, during an emergency our priority is to ensure the safety of the students, and then to contact parents in the event that they need to pick up their child.

-Several important factors are taken into consideration when the cancellation of school (or delaying the start of a school day) is in question.
-The first of these factors is, of course, travel safety due to ice and snow.
-The factors we look at with regards to ice/snow are:
+Several important factors are taken into consideration when the cancellation of school, or delaying the start of a school day, is in question.
+The first of these is travel safety due to ice and snow.
+The factors we consider are:

-The ability of our maintenance/custodial staffs to sufficiently clear sidewalks and parking lots
+the ability of our maintenance/custodial staff to sufficiently clear sidewalks and parking lots

-The second major issue of consideration during inclement weather is wind chill.
+The second major issue we consider during inclement weather is wind chill.
 For students waiting for a school bus or walking to/from school, wind chill is always a major consideration in the closing/delay of school.
-District 101 has made it a practice that strong consideration for closing school is given when sustained wind chill temperatures approach 25 degrees below zero.
+District 101 has made it a practice that consideration for closing school is given when sustained wind chill temperatures approach 25 degrees below zero.
 We will continue to adhere to this practice again this year.

 During mornings of snow, ice or extreme cold, the Lyons Township superintendents are in touch with each other and our bus companies to determine whether or not Township schools should be closed.
 It is usually a decision that is made jointly among the superintendents, and these messages are communicated to the public, generally before 6:15 am.
 As has been District 101’s practice for many years, our strong tendency is to keep school in session unless conditions simply and clearly indicate that an alternative decision is necessary for safety reasons.

 Announcements of closings/delays are made to local television and radio stations via our participation in the Emergency Closing Center.
-Information is forwarded to all local television stations and many local radio stations, including WBBM AM 780 and WGN AM 720.
 Please remember to look for Cook County District 101 (not Batavia District 101 in Kane County) when using these media sources.
+Also, you can access the information we submit to the Emergency Closing Center online at: www.emergencyclosings.com, or via our District website at d101.org.
 The District website will usually be the first accessible mode of communication for staff and parents alike.
-Additionally, we will also utilize our emergency call system again this school year, in which staff and parents will be contacted via e-mail, text, and/or phone messages, based on what information is included for you in PowerSchool.
+Additionally, we will also utilize our emergency call system again this school year, in which staff and parents will be contacted via email, text, and/or phone messages, based on what information is included for you in PowerSchool.

-Please know that whether or not school is open, you as a parent are the one who will finally decide whether or not your child should go to school.
-If you feel that your child’s journey to school is not safe, please feel comfortable in exercising your prerogative to allow your child to stay home.
+Please know that you are the person who ultimately decides whether or not your child should go to school.
+If you feel that your child’s journey to school is not safe, please feel comfortable in exercising your prerogative as a parent to allow your child to stay home.
 Absences attributed to inclement weather will be viewed as excused absences.